 1. Student Lecture Task Description

-• Maximum Points: 10
+Maximum Points: 10

-• Topic Selection Due Date: October 11, 2023, submitted via email
+Topic Selection Due Date: Friday November 1, 2024 at 11:55pm; submitted via email

-• PR Merge Date: At Least One Day Before the Lecture Date
+PR Merge Date: At Least One Day Before the Lecture Date

 1.1.
 Base Task

-Each student must give a 15 – 20 minute lecture on a topic of their choice.
+Each student may give a 15 – 20 minute lecture on a topic of their choice.
 All lectures must be created as a webpage using reStructuredText and Sphinx.
 Lectures will be submitted as pull requests to the course GitHub repository and all lectures must be posted to the course website.
 The lectures will only be posted once approved by the instructor.

 1.2.
 Potential Lecture Topics